 The BS degrees in Electrical and Mechanical Engineering are accredited by the Engineering Accreditation Commission of the Accreditation Board of Engineering and Technology (ABET).
 In addition, our MMSE program is also accredited by ABET.

-> All of our programs are accredited by the Higher Learning Commission the of North Central Association of Colleges and Schools.
+All of our programs are accredited by the Higher Learning Commission.

-> Industry Advisory Board, Board of Governors
+Industry Advisory Board, Board of Governors

 The Industry Advisory Board supplies the voice of industry to the School of Engineering.
 This group of more than 30 volunteer executives from industry and other universities advises on the strategic direction of the school.
 The IAB's guidance assures that engineering remains customer-focused, responsive, and practical applications-oriented.
 In addition, a Board of Governors also contributes to the School of Engineering.